A:

 Porphyry is an igneous rock of any composition that contains conspicuous phenocrysts in a fine-grained groundmass (Mindat).

-Melilitolite is an ultramafic plutonic rock consisting essentially of melilite, pyroxene and olivine.
+Melilitolite is an ultramafic plutonic igneous rock consisting essentially of melilite, pyroxene and olivine.
 Now defined as a general term for plutonic rocks in the melilite-bearing rocks classification (Mindat).

 Turjaite is a melilitolite with more than 10% nepheline but more melilite than nepheline (Mindat).